 Trend #3: New attack surfaces arise in the ePay space (ApplePay, Shopify, Venmo, Paypal, etc.)

-- As the digital economy grows, digital crime grows with it.
+As the digital economy grows, digital crime grows with it.
 Soaring numbers of online and mobile interactions are creating millions of attack opportunities.
 Many lead to data breaches that threaten both people and businesses.
-At the current growth rate, damage from cyberattacks will amount to about $10.5 trillion annually by 2025.
+At the current growth rate, cyberattack damage will amount to about $10.5 trillion annually by 2025.

-- The COVID-19 pandemic ushered in an unprecedented era of online shopping, digital payments, and cybercrime.
-Biometric advances, new international standards, and cyber-security tools are all shaping the new world of fraud protection in payments.
+The COVID-19 pandemic ushered in an unprecedented era of online shopping, digital payments, and cybercrime.
+Biometric advances, new international standards, and cyber-security tools are shaping the new world of payment fraud protection.
 There is significant economic motivation on the dark web to go after ePay for those motivated by financial pressure and criminal behaviors, as opposed to politics.

 TREND #4: In 2023, disparities will emerge in cybersecurity capabilities between private and public organizations versus the federal government and across geographies.

-- The Federal Government will focus on using resources to protect its organizations, as politically motivated attacks are and will increase from state-sponsored organizations and individuals and organizations who are politically motivated and incited by current actions but are not state-backed.
-They are motivated by finances and the strong desire to take a stance (through technology), which is their form of protest.
+The Federal Government will focus on using resources to protect its organizations, as politically motivated attacks will increase from state-sponsored organizations and individuals and organizations who are politically motivated and incited by current actions but are not state-backed.
+They are motivated by finances and the strong desire to take a stance (through technology), their form of protest.